 Primary Preventative Health Measures

-Primary prevention strategies are straightforward and effective, but in the current socio-political environment, they may still require advocacy.
+Primary prevention strategies are straightforward and effective, but they may still require advocacy in the current socio-political environment.
 When it comes to vaccines, an obvious disease prevention method, education is your main job as a doctor.

 You have a lot to contend with thanks to the internet (also known as Dr. Google), such as general misinformation and “experts” who think they know better.
 Combined with the challenge of accessing healthcare in the United States, this creates a perfect storm of disbelief and fear for patients.